acrvd/acrvd/README.md

 ### My name is Alexandre Cravid (aka Alex) and I am a Cloud Engineer ☁️

-- 🤩 Enthusiastic about Cloud and Open Source projects and technologies (CNCF) focused on Automation, Infrastructure as Code, Configuration as Code, Containers, GitOps and DevOps culture.
+- 🤩 Enthusiastic about Cloud and Open Source projects and technologies (CNCF) focused on Automation, Infrastructure as Code, Configuration as Code, Containers, GitOps and DevOps culture
-- 📚 Gaining a deeper understanding of system design and architecture.
+- 📚 Gaining a deeper understanding of Cloud Architecture
 - ⚡ Love sports, specifically, football ⚽️ and Muay-Thai 🥊

 ### Current Badges 🎖️